 A loaded topic.
-In today’s zeitgeist, where pornography and its influence in the mainstream include a new level of nudity and raunchy behavior in movies, television shows and commercials, and using the word “porn” in casual connection with everyday words, pleasure could easily be whittled down to a sexual nature.
+In today’s zeitgeist, where pornography and its influence in the mainstream include a new level of display in nudity and sexual behavior in movies, television shows and commercials, and using the word “porn” in casual connection with everyday words, pleasure could easily be whittled down to sexuality and no more.
 Limiting pleasure to the realm of our sexuality would be ridiculous, but probable given the way we box pleasure in.
 However, pleasure encompasses much more in life.

 Much, much more.

 Feeling good is essential to our lives.
-It is what happiness, joy, hope, ecstasy, enthusiasm, excitement and bliss feel like.
+It is what happiness, joy, hope, ecstasy, enthusiasm, excitement and bliss made up of.
 Our feelings are important, and we know this intuitively.
-We all measure these facets of our lives: our health, our aliveness, our relationships, our success in our jobs or careers, our success in community, our purpose for living, by our good feelings.
+We all measure facets of our lives by our good feelings about them, be it our health, our aliveness, our relationships, our success in our jobs or careers, our success in our communities, or our purpose for living.

 Our guilt, however, has become the way by which we measure how much pleasure we allow ourselves – we call it, “our fair share.”
-It’s no wonder we live in a society riddled with addiction, including sex addiction, and anxiety and personality disorders when we give so little credence or esteem to our own pleasure.
+It’s no wonder we live in a society riddled with addiction, including sex addiction, anxiety and personality disorders when we give so little credence or esteem to our own pleasure – our own happiness.

 My God, a moment of bliss.
 Why, isn’t that enough for a whole lifetime?